 Nothing less than this will do.
 These imperatives are not at all new.
 Last year's unrest prompted President Ramaphosa to commit publicly to addressing its causes.
-It is therefore disappointing that such limited progress in order to solve these problems for the benefit of all South Africans, particularly those most in need of jobs.
+It is therefore disappointing that such limited progress is visible.
+The country is relying on the ability of the ANC to put its house in order so that it can govern effectively in order to solve these problems for the benefit of all South Africans, particularly those most in need of jobs.

-commitments which may have theoretical appeal to some but stand in the way of growth, investment and job creation.
+In the pursuit of these objectives I again urge the government and all relevant stakeholders to reconsider ideological commitments which may have theoretical appeal to some but stand in the way of growth, investment and job creation.
 No further proof is needed of the failure of this approach.